SwordElucidator/TKL-card-game/README.md

 # TKL-card-game
-This repo is for card game Touhou vs Kancolle vs Diva.
+This repo is for card game Touhou vs Kancolle vs Diva vs JK.